WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings-2020.md

 KW: Really fantastic work Georgia - thank you so much!

+### Date: 28 October 2020

+#### Who did you help this week?

+* Helped JS with HackMD
+* Helped KW with quarterly updates
+  * KW: THANK YOU!

+#### Who helped you this week?

+* JK helped me with website design
+  * KW: Fantastic!
+* HD helped me with strategy
+  * KW: So cool!

+#### What did you achieve?

+* Issues list - breakdown and structure
+* Quarterly updates
+* More design research and sourcing
+* OLS work
+* Potential routes to gaining support

+ALL EXCELLENT THANK YOU!

+#### What did you struggle with?

+* Tools & design work
+  * KW: Discussed in the meeting

+#### Where do you need help from Kirstie?

+* PP
+* Meeting planning
+* Tools

+KW: You're thinking really beautifully about all these points.
+Great chat about inclusion vs openness for delivering the project.

+#### What would you like to work on next week?

+* Funding proposal
+* October newsletter
+* Finishing issues list
+* OLS

+KW: Excellent work as always - thank you :pray:

 ### Date: 22 October 2020

 #### Who did you help this week?